-A whiplash neck sprain is common after a road traffic accident.
+A whiplash neck sprain (also know as just whiplash) is common after a road traffic accident.
 Symptoms usually ease and go without any specific treatment.
 It is best to keep the neck active and moving.
 If required, painkillers can ease pain.